 Two Governing Documents.
-Examination of the master plan for Vista Field, experience with other DPZ-designed projects, discussions with Port and DPZ staff, and review of applicable Washington law with local counsel resulted in the preparation of the following two governing documents:
+The governance structure was developed after thorough examination of the master plan for Vista Field, experience with other DPZ-designed projects, discussions with Port and DPZ staff, and review of applicable Washington law, and resulted in the preparation of two governing documents:

-- 1. The Vista Field Declaration of Covenants, Conditions and Restrictions (the "Vista Field Declaration"), which establishes the common interest community to be known as Vista Field and applies to all property within Vista Field, and - 2.
-The Vista Field Declaration of Covenants, Conditions and Restrictions for Commercial Property (the "Commercial Declaration"), which applies only to commercial and the commercial portions of mixed-use property within Vista Field.
+- 1. The Vista Field Declaration of Covenants, Conditions and Restrictions (the "Vista Field Declaration"), which establishes the common interest community to be known as Vista Field and applies to all property within Vista Field (with each individually owned piece of land known as a "Parcel"), and - 2.
+The Vista Field Declaration of Covenants, Conditions and Restrictions for Commercial Property (the "Commercial Declaration"), which applies only to commercial Parcels and the commercial portions of mixed-use Parcels within Vista Field.

 The Vista Field Declaration and the Commercial Declaration (together, the "Declarations") are recorded along with this Introduction.
-Both concern the development of the 103-acre area known as the Master Plan Area and its long-term operation as a vibrant mixed-use area in the City.
-A description of the Master Plan Area is attached as an exhibit to this document.
+Both concern the development of the Master Plan Area and its long-term operation as a vibrant mixed-use area in the City.

 Independent Operation.
-Even though the Vista Field Declaration affects the entire common interest community and the Commercial Declaration applies only to its commercial and mixed-use properties, the Vista Field Declaration is not a master declaration as that term is generally used.
+Even though the Vista Field Declaration affects the entire common interest community, and the Commercial Declaration applies only to its commercial and mixed-use properties, the Vista Field Declaration is not a master declaration as that term is generally used.
 The two Declarations have separate purposes and are intended to operate independently.